VS-X/trmnl-anki/README.md

 # TRMNL Anki

+# FORKED TO PUSH ALL NOTES AT ONCE

+I didn't want Anki running in background all the time.
+So I modified the code to push all notes at once, and then let BYOS-TRMNL to randomly select one to show.
+Works for me to show my leeches throughout the day.

+## Original description

 TRMNL Anki is an Anki add-on / TRMNL plugin combination that allows a TRMNL to display your [Anki](https://apps.ankiweb.net/) flashcards.
 It supports multiple instances and mashups.
 It requires a [TRMNL](https://usetrmnl.com/?ref=justthomas) with developer edition.

 ![Screenshot of TRMNL mashups with two instances of TRMNL Anki](https://raw.githubusercontent.com/ItsJustThomas/trmnl-anki/refs/heads/main/example.jpg)